alazraq/Abdou_CS_DS_doc/src/extracurricular/personal_dev/index.rst

 Here, I will focus on two complementary systems that are the backbone of personal development in my opinion:

 - The Goal Planning System, or GPS for short, which is about the results you want to achieve.
-- The Atomic Habits System which is about the processes that lead to those results.
+- The Atomic Habits System which is about the processes that leads to those results.

 .. toctree::